 Kovalev’s road to redemption will start with Ukraine’s Vyacheslav “Lion Heart” Shabranskyy (19-1, 16 KOs) on November 25 in a 10-round light heavyweight match-up at The Theater at Madison Square Garden in Manhattan.

-The defeat to Ward gnawed at the Russian former Unified Light Heavyweight World Champion’s inside him so much, that he had some doubts whether if he wanted to continue boxing or just retire.
+The defeat to Ward gnawed at the Russian former Unified Light Heavyweight World Champion’s insides so much, that he had some doubts whether if he wanted to continue boxing or just flat out retire.

 But then came Kovalev’s break, sandwiched in between a summer in Russia and his voyage back to America.
 Kovalev spent some precious time at a monastery in Greece.
 It gave him the time to reflect and clear his mind.